Philipbukki/producthunt-clone/README.md

 # producthunt-clone

 ### How it works
-An authenticated user to add a product.
+After authenticatication, a user is authorised to add a product.

 Unauthenticated users are only able view all the product listings but not add products

 ##### clone this repository